TrantorHF/cc1541/README.md

 * Transwarp encoding added
 * Verbose mode displays file allocation on unmodified images
 * Optimised non-standard interleave scheme
-* Added unicode printout option for PETSCII
+* Added unicode printout option for PETSCII, special thanks to Jonas Minnberg for helping with Linux support and inverse characters!
 * Output file is not touched when no change is requested
 * Bugfix: Fixed crash on write protected output file
 * Bugfix: Spacing in directory printout was not correct when